saurabhchoudhury/architecture-center/docs/guide/pillars.md

 | 99.99% | 1.01 minutes | 4.32 minutes | 52.56 minutes |
 | 99.999% | 6 seconds | 25.9 seconds | 5.26 minutes |

 Notice that 99% uptime could translate to an almost 2-hour service outage per week.
 For many applications, especially consumer-facing applications, that is not an acceptable SLO.
-On the other hand, five 9's (99.999%) means no more than 5 minutes of downtime in a year.
+On the other hand, five 9s (99.999%) means no more than 5 minutes of downtime in a *year*.
 It's challenging enough just detecting an outage that quickly, let alone resolving the issue.
 To get very high availability (99.99% or higher), you can't rely on manual intervention to recover from failures.
 The application must be self-diagnosing and self-healing, which is where resiliency becomes crucial.

 In Azure, the Service Level Agreement (SLA) describes Microsoft's commitments for uptime and connectivity.
 If the SLA for a particular service is 99.9%, it means you should expect the service to be available 99.9% of the time.

-DevOps are especially important to achieve high availability.

-- Deployments must be reliable and predictable.
-- You must be able upgrade the application without causing downtime.
-Equally important, you must be able to roll back or roll forward if there is a problem with an upgrade.
-- Robust monitoring and diagnostics are necessary to get insight into the system and know when and where failures occur.

 ### Designing for availability

 Start by understanding these high-level design principles:

-- Design for self healing
+- [Design for self healing][self-healing]
-- Make all things redundant
+- [Make all things redundant][redundant]
-- Minimize coordination
+- [Minimize coordination][coordination]
-- Partition around limits
+- [Partition around limits][partition]
-- Design for operations
-- Design for the needs of the business
+- [Design for the needs of the business][needs-of-business]

-Next, look at these design patterns and anti-patterns:
+Next, look at these design patterns:

-- Design patterns for availability
+- [Design patterns for availability][availability-patterns]

 The following articles describe best practices that can improve availability:

-- Autoscaling
-- Monitoring and diagnostics
-- Transient fault handling
+- [Autoscaling][autoscale]
+- [Background jobs][background-jobs]

-Use the Availability checklist when reviewing the architecture, design, and implementation.
+Use the [Availability checklist][availability-checklist] when reviewing the architecture, design, and implementation.

 ## Resiliency

 Resiliency is the ability of the system to recover from failures and continue to function.
+The goal of resiliency is to return the application to a fully functioning state after a failure occurs.

 In traditional application development, there has been a focus on reducing mean time between failures (MTBF).
 Effort was spent trying to prevent the system from failuring.
 In cloud computing, a different mindset is required.